 - No bleach or fabric softener

-Drying: Never wring out your silk items.
-Roll them in white towels to blot, or lay white towels out on the bed and blot sheets on top of them Line or hang dry your silk -- outdoors or inside -- to preserve the fabric.
+How to dry silk pillowcases and silk sheets Never wring out your silk items.
+Roll them in white towels to blot, or lay white towels out on the bed and blot sheets on top of them.
+Line or hang dry your silk -- outdoors or inside -- to preserve the fabric.
 Use a clothesline, a non-slip hanger, or a drying rack out of direct sunlight.
 Never put silk in direct sunlight, outdoors or inside.
-Exposure to sunlight can damage the silk fibers, and may cause colors to fade, especially in darker colored silk.
+Exposure to sunlight can damage the silk fibers and may cause colors to fade, especially in darker colored silk.

-Avoid wooden drying racks which can leech dyes or stains into silk.
+Avoid wooden drying racks that can leech dyes or stains into silk.
 Your silk should dry in about 45 minutes depending on temperature and conditions.
-Don’t put silk items in the dryer.
+Don't put silk items in the dryer.
 Heat can damage delicate silk fibers.
-If dryer is absolutely necessary use only ‘air’ setting for 15 minutes or less with NO fabric sheets or dryer balls.
+If the dryer is absolutely necessary to use only 'air' setting for 15 minutes or less with NO fabric sheets or dryer balls.
 Remove sheets before completely dry.